Using a CPAP humidifier with your machine

 We advise that you begin by setting your humidity level at a lower setting.
 If you find the humidity is too low and you’re uncomfortable, gradually increase the setting.
 If your humidity settings are too high you could experience gurgling sounds from your machine and rainout (condensation).

-Refer to your device instruction guide for further advice for your humidifier.
+Refer to your device instruction guide for further advice on your CPAP humidifier.

 CPAP humidifier rainout & how to solve it